ionutgit/todo-list/README.md

 # To Do List app

+This is an exercise from ZeroToMastery Academy - Web developer course (section10 - Dom Manipulation, video3 - Dom exercise)

 ## v.1.0.1

 If you click on the list item, it toggles the .done class on and off.<br>